 Small real body:

 Suppose there is a candlestick with open of 99 and close of 100 or open of 100 and close of 99, both these conditions would make a really small body.
-As the open and close of the candlestick is close to each other it doesn’t matter, if the colour of the candle is green or red.
+As the open and close of the candlestick is really close to each other it doesn’t matter, if the colour of the candle is green or red.

 The upper shadow:

-The high and close are connected is a green candle.
+The high and close are connected to each other is a green candle.
 The high and open is connected to the red candle.
 If we ignore lower shadow and consider this upper shadow we can say that the bulls tried to take the price up, but they weren’t successful in this, resulting in a short candle, if they were successful in it there would be a long green candle.

 The lower shadow:

-The low and close are connected in a red candle.
+The low and close are connected to each other in a red candle.
 The low and open is connected in a green candle.
 If we ignore the upper shadow and consider this lower shadow we can say that the bears tried to take the price down, but they weren’t successful in it, resulting in a short candle.
 If they were successful there would be a long red candle.

 Both of them failed to move the market, therefore it is unclear to say where the price would move further, therefore one can take their stance in trading while seeing this candlestick.